lsst-dm/dmtn-234/index.rst

 All actions on tokens — issuing them, revoking them, modifying them, retrieving their associated data, retrieving their history, and so forth — may be done through a token REST API.
 Authentication to that REST API is via either cookie or bearer token in an ``Authorization`` header, the same as any other Science Platform API.
-The browser-based user interface for creating and manipulating user tokens described in :ref:`Token authentication <token-auth>` is implemented on top of that REST API.
+The browser-based user interface for creating and manipulating user tokens described in :ref:`token-auth` is implemented on top of that REST API.

 Any user authenticated with a token having ``user:token`` scope (given to all session tokens by default, but often not delegated to user tokens) can list, create, revoke, and see the history for their own tokens.
 Anyone in possession of a token can get the data associated with that token (its scopes, expiration, and so forth) and the identity data for the user associated with that token (full name if known, email address, UID, group membership, and so forth) via the token API by authenticating with that token.
-This can be used by services making or processing subrequests (see :ref:`Subrequest authentication <subrequest-auth>`).
+This can be used by services making or processing subrequests (see :ref:`subrequest-auth`).

 Administrators with a token having ``admin:token`` scope can take all of those same actions on behalf of the user; can add, remove, or list administrators (whose session tokens receive the ``admin:token`` scope when they authenticate); can create new tokens on behalf of arbitrary users or modify arbitrary user tokens; and can do global queries on all tokens, token history, and any other data stored by the authentication service.
 Administrators cannot get the secret portion of existing tokens without having possession of the token.